How to manage your finances effectively if you’re self-employed

 Planning for retirement when you’re self-employed

-The proportion of self-employed workers paying into a private pension has fallen from 48% to just 16%, according to the Institute for Fiscal Studies. [ii] There are several reasons for this, including their exclusion from auto-enrolment and the fact that self-employed can be so focused on earning an income and running their business that they often forget about financial goals in the future.
+The proportion of self-employed paying into a private pension is only 16%. [ii] There are several reasons for this, including their exclusion from auto-enrolment and the fact that self-employed can be so focused on earning an income and running their business that they often forget about financial goals in the future.

 Spread the risk